sameersitre/otp-react-native/README.md

-# react-native apps
-react-native apps with third party elements and animations.
+# To Do List app, made in react native by using CRNA.
+App is made by commandline `create-react-native-app` to easily practice and debug using expo app
 ### To Run :
+cd into folder todolist-app;
-`expo start`
+then type `expo start` to start.